 After years of believing that the soil composition in the region should indicate the existence of significant mineral deposits and drillings that failed to confirm this, in 1957, geologist Jan Wyżykowski discovered the Lubin-Sieroszowice copper ore deposit, the largest in Europe and one of the largest in the world.
 In effect, one of the richest sub-regions of Poland was built on copper mines, 100 kilometres from Wałbrzych.

 “And this came about because in Sieroszowice, Jan Wyżykowski discovered copper deposits in 1957.
 This is where the Copper Basin began.
 I think it is a piece of history.
 I myself do not have family ties to copper, but I have always lived here and I think that because this history began here, because this copper has grown here, because so many mines are being established, an association was established, the Society of Friends of Jan Wyżykowski in Sieroszowice.
-Nobody here has a full-time job, everything is done after hours, as volunteers.
 We maintain everything and cultivate this knowledge, this history, this person of Jan Wyżykowski.”

 Wanda Wdowiak, president of the Society of Friends of Jan Wyżykowski in Sieroszowice.